minasoha/web-sprint-challenge-authentication-and-testing/README.md

 3. How are unit tests different from integration and end-to-end testing?

-    Unit tests, test code alone.
-However, integrations tests how everything works together, a test like a user.
+    Unit testing verifies that indvidual code blocks works as expected and output what is expected.
+End-to-end testing verifies that everything works correctly on the application and behaive like it should.
+Integration testing, tests several components to make sure they all work together perfectly.

 4. How does _Test Driven Development_ change the way we write applications and tests?

-    Test driven development allow us to create tests that we can follow so as soon as we break something.
+    Test driven development is when we create tests before we create the actual component.
+This allows us to know exactly what to write in order to pass the tests that was writtien in the begining.